New Atheism: Far-right politics

 In 2019, Steven Poole of The Guardian claimed: "For some, New Atheism was never about God at all, but just a topical subgenre of the rightwing backlash against the supposedly suffocating atmosphere of 'political correctness'."
 The same year, Scott Alexander, a blogger in the ideologically similar rationalist community, countered that New Atheism declined because it "seamlessly merged into the modern social justice movement", with many former New Atheists becoming more interested in fighting sexism, racism, and homophobia under the label "atheism-plus", leaving only right-wing atheists remaining in the original movement.
-In an April 2021 interview, Natalie Wynn, a left-wing YouTuber who runs the channel ContraPoints, commented: "The alt-right, the manosphere, incels, even the so-called SJW Internet and LeftTube all have a genetic ancestor in New Atheism."
 In a June 2021 retrospective article, Émile P. Torres of Salon argued that prominent figures in the New Atheist movement had aligned themselves with the far-right.

 Reception and legacy

-Tom Flynn (1955–2021), editor of Free Inquiry, wrote that the only "new" thing about New Atheism was the wider publication of atheist material by big-name publishers, books that appeared on bestseller lists and were read by millions.
+Tom Flynn, editor of Free Inquiry, wrote that the only "new" thing about New Atheism was the wider publication of atheist material by big-name publishers, books that appeared on bestseller lists and were read by millions.
 In November 2015, The New Republic published an article entitled "Is the New Atheism dead?"
-In 2016, the atheist and evolutionary biologist David Sloan Wilson (b.
-1949) wrote: "The world appears to be tiring of the New Atheism movement."
+In 2016, evolutionary biologist David Sloan Wilson wrote: "The world appears to be tiring of the New Atheism movement."
 In 2017, PZ Myers, who formerly considered himself a new atheist, publicly renounced the New Atheism movement.

 In a June 2022 retrospective article, Sebastian Milbank of The Critic stated that, as a movement, "New Atheism has fractured and lost its original spirit", that "much of what New Atheism embodied has now migrated rightwards", and that "another portion has moved leftwards, embodied by the 'I Fucking Love Science' woke nerd of today."
 Following the conversion of writer Ayaan Hirsi Ali to Christianity in 2023, the columnist Sarah Jones wrote in New York magazine that the New Atheism movement was in "terminal decline".